Candlestick patterns are one of the oldest forms of technical and price action trading analysis.

 Candlestick charting consists of bars and lines with a body, representing information showing the price open, close, high, and low.

-It dates back to the 16th century when a man named Homma Munehisa used this to trade rice contracts.
-He was also thought to have developed the candlestick charts that was later brought to the Western world by Steve Nison.
+It dates back to the 16th century when Homma Munehisa used this to trade rice contracts.
+He was also thought to have developed the candlestick charts that were later brought to the Western world by Steve Nison.

-Steve Nison introduced candlesticks to the world in his 1991 book “Japanese Candlestick Charting Techniques” and they are now very popular because of their simplicity and unique insight into the sentiment of the market.
+Steve Nison introduced candlesticks to the world in his 1991 book “Japanese Candlestick Charting Techniques,” and they are now very popular because of their simplicity and unique insight into the market’s sentiment.

-Candlestick charts are most often used in technical analysis of equity and currency price patterns, and in this post, we go through exactly how you can use them in your own trading.
+Candlestick charts are most often used in the technical analysis of equity and currency price patterns, and in this post, we go through exactly how you can use them in your own trading.

 NOTE: Get the Free Candlestick Patterns PDF Download Below.